corradodebari/corradodebari.github.io/vllm.md

   }'
 ```

-4. Let's create an embedding server, with the token as well:
+4. Now, we create an embedding server, with the token as well:

 ```shell
 docker run --runtime nvidia --gpus all --name vllm-emb \